- Take Action

 There is a battle brewing over who owns water.
 A resource as vital as water should not be exposed to the highest bidder.
 In the past decade the privatization of water resources in Europe has seen a rapid increase and big companies have profited from this.

 Rather than support real farming and proper safety standards, companies looking to keep profits up often turn to techno-fixes that put our health and environment at risk.
-Tell UK supermarkets to get hidden GM animal feed out of our food now.

 European agriculture is in the midst of a radical transformation.
 Small-scale family farms — for centuries the backbone of European economic and social vitality — are disappearing at an alarming rate.
 Meanwhile, industrial, factory-style operations are proliferating, to the detriment of the economy, the environment, and food safety.